 Thank you, Emilie and the full, gracious, graceful, gorgeous Continuum community.

-In this video, Sarah guides us into "Resting Within the 3 Centres" using sound and Continuum Movement as an experiential way to self-regulate, nourish and connect deeply into the tap root of Mother Earth.
+In this video, Sarah guides us into "Resting Within the 3 Centers" using sound and Continuum as an experiential way to self-regulate, nourish and connect deeply into the tap root of Mother Earth.

 Continuum Voices #4: Gael Rosewood part 1

 In this podcast, Gael tells us how she met Emilie Conrad, founder of Continuum Movement, and shed light on many subjects such as the relationship of sounds and tissue or the impact of trauma in the body.
 She also speaks, as a daughter of philosopher Huston Smith, author of The World’s Religions, about the lineage of Continuum with ancient traditions such as the Gnostic.

 Robert speaks about his meeting with Emilie Conrad and how he became one of her closest collaborator and how they created the Wellspring program.